 HOW TO DEFEND AGAINST A VIRGINIA DUI CHARGE

 If you've been charged with a Virginia DUI or DWI or Unreasonable Refusal, don't panic.
-As seasoned criminal defense attorneys, at Kassabian & Kassabian P.L.C., we know from experience that there is a variety of ways to defend against your charges to have it dismissed, or the penalties diminished.
-Working with an experienced Fairfax DUI attorney may give you the option to successfully present the following in your defense case:
+A seasoned criminal defense attorney, at Kassabian & Kassabian P.L.C., knows from years of experience a variety of ways to defend against your charges to have it dismissed, reduced or penalties diminished.
+Working with Fairfax DUI attorney, John Kassabian, gives you the ability depending on the facts and circumstances of your case to successfully present the following in your defense:

 - The arresting officer did not have a valid reason for stopping or searching you or your vehicle

 - The manner in how the officer had you exit your vehicle